-Unfortunately, his love was a young, beautiful woman in her twenties.
-Well, they fell in love and decided to marry and have children, but Chyawan was too old to start a family.
+Unfortunately, Chyawan was too old to start a family.
 So he sought counsel with some Ayurvedic experts who specialized in longevity.
-He told the doctors he finally found the love of his life and needed to become youthful again to father children and live a long happy life with his newfound love.
+He told the doctors he finally found the love of his life and needed to become youthful again to father children and live a long happy life with his new-found love.

 The doctors prepared a special formula for Chyawan which gave him the youthful vitality he sought.
 The formula, which is now more than a thousand years old, is still available today and is called Chyawanprash.
 “Prash” means “to eat” – to this day the name has stuck and literally means “what Chyawan ate” to restore his youthful vigor.

 Now, modern-day research has studied Chyawanprash to deduce what this ancient formula may have to offer to the modern-day picture of health.
-Read more to learn about their discoveries and how “What Chyawan Ate” may have good news for America’s number one health epidemic and pesky colds alike!
+Read more to learn about their discoveries and how “what Chyawan ate” may have good news for America’s number one health concern and runny noses alike!

-Raising six children, not to mention all the kids I see in my practice, has given me much experience with keeping kids healthy.
+Raising six children – not to mention seeing all the kids I see in my practice – has given me much experience with keeping kids healthy.
 In fact, this was the main reason I wrote my book Perfect Health for Kids.

-When it comes to colds, Chyawanprash has been a lifesaver for me over the years.
-When my kids would come down with a cold, I would give them 2-4 teaspoons, 2-4 times per day at the onset.
-That would support their immune systems’ ability to fight and turn the cold back.
+When it comes to coughs and runny noses, Chyawanprash has been a lifesaver for me over the years.
+When my kids would come down with these pesky symptoms during the winter, I would give them 2-4 teaspoons, 2-4 times per day at the onset.
+That would support their immune systems’ ability to fight and turn the symptoms around.

-In the winter, during cold and flu season, it can be taken daily for prevention.
+In the winter, it can be taken daily for prevention.

 *Note: Chyawanprash may be safely taken by children as young as 12 months.
 Do not give Chyawanprash to children younger than 12 months, as it contains honey, which is contraindicated for very young children.